 Automated water meters allow the SFPUC and our customers to access timely and accurate information about water use.
-Using the information available to us through hourly water consumption data from our automated meter reading system, we have launched a pilot program to notify residential single-family customers about potential plumbing leaks that may be occurring.
-Please review the frequently asked questions found below to learn more about the program and action you can take if you have received a leak alert notification postcard.
+Using the information available to us through hourly water consumption data from our automated meter reading system, we notify residential single-family customers when they have three days of non-stop, 24/7 water use, which could mean they have a plumbing leak.
+Please review the frequently asked questions below to learn more about the program and actions you can take.

 How was the continuous usage identified?

 The automated water meter at your property provides us with information on hourly water usage.
 The meter readings we receive identify every cubic foot of water used each hour (one cubic foot is equal to approximately 7 ½ gallons).

 If our data shows hourly water usage of at least one cubic foot every hour for a 3-day reporting period, we will notify you by email, mobile phone text, phone call, and letter, for all methods we have current contact information on file.
 Our alerts will indicate the dates and amounts of continuous usage.

 Continuous usage may indicate your home has a plumbing or irrigation system leak.
 However, depending on your household’s water use this is not always the case.
 Visit our home leaks page for tips on how to identify and repair common leaks including toilets, faucets, showerheads, and irrigation systems.
 Select standard toilet repair parts are provided free from the SFPUC, and are available to pick up at our Customer Service counter (located at 525 Golden Gate Avenue) during business hours Monday – Friday.
 In addition to visually inspecting plumbing fixtures, other ways to help detect leaks include:

 - Performing a manual read on the water meter while all water fixtures and irrigation systems are turned off can also help identify silent leaks such as worn toilet flappers and breaks in the main water supply line leading into your home.